 The most common cause of SVT is AV node reentry (AVNRT).
 This represents about 60% of all SVT, even more in women.
 This type of SVT involves a short circuit close to the normal pathway, the AV node.
 Therefore ablation of AVNRT with RF energy carries a risk of damage to the AV node and therefore a permanent pacemaker.
 This risk was 1% in a large series of over 1000 patients, which included 373 patients with AVNRT (1).
 In another series of 4463 patients including 880 with AVNRT, the risk of a permanent pacemaker was 2% in all centers but over 6% in centers with less experience (2).
 The risk of a permanent pacemaker or new heart rhythm problems is even higher if longer term follow up occurs (3).
 RF ablation was compared with cryoablation in 2 randomized European trials using the smallest cryoablation catheter: with a 4 mm tip.
 This catheter is known to make smaller lesions that an RF catheter with the same sized tip.
 Nevertheless, cryoablation and RF ablation proved to be equally effective at the end of the ablation procedure.
 Cryoablation, in one study, was accomplished with fewer lesions but with equal efficacy (4).
 In the other study, the success at the end of the ablation procedure was equal comparing cryoablation with RF ablation, but recurrent SVT was more common in the cryoablation group (5).
 This was probably because of the smaller lesion size with the cryoablation catheter.
-In a Swedish registry when a larger cryoablation catheter was used in 75 consecutive patients with AVNRT, the success at the end of the ablation procedure was realized in 74 of 75 patients with only a 5% recurrence rate (6).
+In a Swedish registry when a larger cryoablation catheter was used in over a thousand consecutive patients with AVNRT, the success rates were excellent with no long term heart block and no permanent pacemakers required.
+(6).
 This study involved only a single freeze at the successful site – a strategy known to result in a smaller lesion than the freeze-thaw-refreeze strategy used in other institutions.
 In rare cases of AVNRT the optimal site of ablation is inside the coronary sinus (7,8).
 Trying to ablate too far inside the vein with RF is risky (see below).
 Cryoablation, in my opinion, is the procedure of choice in patients with AVNRT.

 Cryoablation for accessory pathways